Admissions

 Teams include volleyball, basketball, cross country, soccer, and futsal.

-• What are the opportunities for parents to get involved at Burke’s?
+• What are the opportunities for parents and guardians to get involved at Burke’s?

 All parents and guardians are members of Burke's Parents' Association!
 There are always opportunities big and small to be present in the Burke’s community.
 Learn more about our community-building events and volunteer opportunities.